awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.Comparing.md

-# Comparing DB parameter groups<a name="USER_WorkingWithParamGroups.Comparing"></a>
+# Comparing parameter groups<a name="USER_WorkingWithParamGroups.Comparing"></a>

-You can use the AWS Management Console to view the differences between two parameter groups for the same DB engine and version\.
+You can use the AWS Management Console to view the differences between two parameter groups\.

 **To compare two parameter groups**